halostatue-archive/zsh-focused-dotfiles/zsh/plugins/README.md

 This will be true if the file `${GOROOT}/src/all.bash` exists and is executable; should the environment variable `${GOROOT}` not exist, the default value `${HOME}/go` will be used, looking for `${HOME}/go/src/all.bash`.

+### zsh-at-least

+   zsh-at-least 4.3.12

+The `zsh-at-least` directive tests that zsh is at least the specified version.